robfatland/serverless/azure/tutorial.md

 called 'serverless'.
 There is a server but we just don't worry about it at all.

 **A note on using the Azure portal**: Portal procedure is covered in part 2 of this walk-through.
-If for any reason you are not interested in working with and learning about the Azure portal you can do part *1*, skip sections *2* and *3* and continue with
+If you are not interested in working with and learning about the Azure portal you can skip to
 [*section 4*](#4-switching-to-visual-studio-code).